Accessible Widget

 Basic Income, is it possible?

 We are exploring the idea of what makes up a basic income.
 We are also on the steering committee of Basic Income Calgary.
-To learn more about Basic Income Calgary and Basic Income Alberta if you live outside of Calgary.
+To learn more about Basic Income Calgary and Basic Income Alberta, if you live outside of Calgary.

 Basic Income YYC Arts Collective